Adithyanjohnson/demo/README.md

 # demo
-this is my first work
+this is my first work studied some